SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/GEAR/index.rst

    c(Z) = -261.365 Z^2 + 17.073 Z + 9.8661

 where :math:`\tau` is the lifetime in years, :math:`m` is the mass of the star (in solar mass) and Z the metallicity of the star.
+The parameters previously given are the default ones, they can be modified in the parameters file.

 Supernovae II
 ^^^^^^^^^^^^^